Overview Brussels Semester

 Classes are taught by local filmmakers, film scholars and guest professional instructors, and as well by international visiting lecturers and experts.
 Whereas the first two semesters have horizontal schedules (several time slots of different course modules), the third semester has a vertical schedule, in which several days are reserved for one course module only.

 Sound occupies a central place in the third term.
-In the main film exercise, entitled Sound Before Image (in UC Documentary Film Directing), students make an individual film in which their voice is of crucial importance in the film design.
-Students, assisted by technical staff and a voice coach, record their voice in their mother tongue.
-This way, we try to give back the voice to the director, literally.
-The soundtrack is the foundation of this project and students must complete this before they start thinking about adding images.
+In the main film exercise, entitled Sound and Signature (in UC Documentary Film Directing), students make an individual film in which the soundtrack is the foundation of this project, so before they start thinking about adding images.

-We also concentrate in this semester on the (often unspoken) concern of most students: how to survive as a documentary-maker?
-How to write and present a script, how to make a contract, how to setup a co-production, how to create networks, and how to negotiate with partners and television, in order to work “with” instead of “for” television.
-To cover these issues we invite directors, producers and legal experts.
+We also concentrate in this semester on the skills students should acquire in order to navigate the professional marketplace: how to write and present a script, how to make a contract and deal with basic legal aspects, how to setup a co-production, how to create networks, and how to negotiate with partners, broadcasters and distributors.

 Another unique part of the semester’s program is “Events and Visits”.
 The geographical position of Brussels makes it possible to organize a visit to IDFA in Amsterdam, the largest documentary festival in the world.